Skip to content

 Founder, Steward, and Storyteller

-With over 25 years of executive experience and more than a decade running an international olive oil company, Liz Tagami brings both expertise and grounded perspective to her work.
-She began her journey with Lucero Olive Oil® as a consultant in 2008 and eventually became co-owner.
-In 2022, she and her husband Donald re-launched Lucero Olive Oil as part of American Olive Farmer, a direct-to-consumer shop focused on high-quality California extra virgin olive oil, authentic Modena balsamic vinegar, and the stories behind them.
+She began her work with Lucero Olive Oil® as a consultant in 2008 and became a co-owner in 2015.
+Seven years later, in 2022, she and her husband Donald re-launched Lucero Olive Oil as part of American Olive Farmer, a direct-to-consumer shop focused on our premium local extra virgin olive oil and authentic Modenese balsamic vinegar.

 Read more about Liz on LinkedIn.
 (This link will open in a new tab.)

-Donald
+Donald Shaw

 Cook, Craftsman, and Keeper of the Kitchen